ebasatemesgen/ClipNav/README.md

 # Turtlebot Image Capture and Orientation Adjuster

-This project allows a user to capture images using a Turtlebot in the Gazebo simulation environment while rotating it across a circle.
-Furthermore, it can adjust the Turtlebot to a previously saved orientation.
+We can capture images using a Turtlebot in the Gazebo simulation environment while rotating it across a circle.
+(I will be working on the real robot soon).

 ## Getting Started